mfcc64/youtube-musical-spectrum/Readme.md

 - **Interval:** Set the frame rate interval.
 The value is between `1` and `4`.
 The default value is `1`.
   Without frame drops, the frame rate of the visualizer is `monitor_refresh_rate / interval`.
 This is a useful option on a high refresh rate monitor (e.g 240 Hz monitor).
+- **Codecs:** Set allowed codecs to mitigate unsmooth experience.
+The default value is `Block AV1`.
+If your machine is powerful enough, you probably want to set it to `All`.
+If your machine has H.264 accelerated video playback but no VP9 accelerated playback, you probably want to set it to `Only H.264`.
 - **Transparent:** Set the transparency of the visualizer.
 The default value is set to `true`.
 - **Visible:** Set the visibility of the visualizer.
 The default value is set to `true`.
 - **Reset Settings:** Reset settings to the default values (Note that the default values can be changed).